Religious Education

 Implementation

-Long Term Plans
+Long Term Plans:

 Impact

-We pupils' skills and knowledge against our own curriculum design, ensuring clarity in what and how pupils are learning on a day-to-day basis.
+We measure pupils' skills and knowledge against our own curriculum design, ensuring clarity in what and how pupils are learning on a day-to-day basis.

 To measure the impact of our teaching and learning for each child, we focus on three key areas of assessment: